 Discover Suitable Sustainability Projects

-Companies have been using all sorts of methods to reduce energy costs and minimize their carbon footprints.
+Companies have used various methods to reduce energy costs and minimize their carbon footprints.

 However, with the hybrid workplace model, businesses must rethink these methods and find more suitable sustainability projects.